 - Wear a vest or compression undershirt under your dress shirt to elongate your torso – many men feel more confident when wearing another garment under their dress shirt.

 Big Guy Gym Fashion

-Everybody should embrace their body regardless of size but sometimes losing a little weight is required to keep ourselves healthy.
+Even though there are clothes for bigger guys, everybody should be aware of our fitness to keep ourselves healthy.
 Going to the gym is not everybody’s favourite activity, and it can be especially intimidating for larger men who are at the start of their fitness journey.

 Drawstring shorts are perfect for the larger man whose weight may fluctuate and a pair of compression shorts underneath will definitely make you feel more ahem…secure.

-Your Quick Guide on Plus Sized Fashion for Men
+Plus Sized Fashion for Men in a Nutshell

 - Dress to your size.
 Garments that are too large will not ‘hide’ you and they will actually exacerbate your size instead.

 - If wanting to wear stripes go for thin, vertical ones.